Sensei-CHO/HomeCloud/README.md

 Select cloud type: openstack

-Enter the API endpoint url for the cloud []: https://10.20.20.1:5000/v3
+Enter the API endpoint url for the cloud []: https://10.2.0.253:5000/v3

-Enter a path to the CA certificate for your cloud if one is required to access it. (optional) [none]: none
+Enter a path to the CA certificate for your cloud if one is required to access it. (optional) [/var/snap/microstack/common/etc/ssl/certs/cacert.pem]: [PRESS ENTER]

 Auth Types
   access-key